TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 ---

+The characters have just jumped through the portal atop Mount Renau.

-## Introduction
+## Events in Renauria

+While the players are in Mount Celestia, Elydir is still moving against them in their home plane.
+Consult the following list for the happenings on the numbered day:
+1. \-
+2. \-
+3. Orcs move to take Carnelu
+4. \-
+5. Carnelu, a village east of the Renau mountains, is taken by the Orcs
+6. A band of rouges break into the City of Renaura and kidnap the elvish children
+7. Elydir finds the Wizard who knows of the location of Nar
+8. \-
+9. Elydir sends an Orcish army to put Renaura under siege
+10. \-
+11. \-
+12. Renaura is under siege by the Orcish army
+13. \-
+14. Lady Pertana is assassinated
+15. Renaura is taken and is ruled under marshal law
+16. Elydir makes Renaura her capital

-On the second day, the players will receive a taunting message on the sending stone: "You are fools to leave at such a time!"
+Additionally, **on the second day**, the players will receive a taunting message on the sending stone: "You are fools to leave at such a time!"

 ## Silver Sea